The 5 Love Languages: The Secret to Love That Lasts by Gary Chapman

 - Still not a member?
 Join here

-- This audio summary of The 5 Love Languages is also available on Audible here
+- The 5 Love Languages summary is also available on Audible here

 The 5 Love Languages explains the different ways in which we give love and receive love in romantic relationships.
 These ‘languages’ of love are unique and personal in that they can vary quite a bit from one person to another.
 And when couples can’t connect and communicate with one another in the right love language, the relationship can get pretty rocky to say the least.
 But once you discover the specific love language of your spouse/partner, you’ll begin to understand the exact ways in which your spouse wants to feel loved; and once you learn that, you can begin to engage in activities that surround your spouse in love, and in turn enable them to respond accordingly.